- The Initial Question

 Back to this month‘s funding (one of the FFA‘s 7 decisions in 2017), there wee 8 funded fictional projects and two documentaries.
 The latter got script funding, one is on Wau Holland, the German computer activist, and the other is about the Uffizi, a historical building housing an art gallery in Florence / Italien.

 The next image gives an overview of the funded fictional projects.
 I colour highlighted the mentioned names of leading characters in the short summaries.
 At this point we see an overwhelming male majority (12 to 3).
 I marked the “fünfköpfige Therapiegruppe“ (five-member therapy group) as neutral, because there is no additional information.
-Incidentally, the two scripts written by women only have male leads, only male leads.
+Incidentally, the two scripts written by women only have male leads.

 By the way, NEROPA is basically not only a method for film productions and story development, the concept can also be applied when setting up working committees, boards, panels, talk show guest lists, political cabinets, lists of candidates and more.
 But that is a topic for another day.